Scientific: Agave parrasana

 Soil: Avoid poorly drained soils, needs good drainage.

-Pruning: It may be advisable to clip foliar tip spines if located in areas of human traffic.
+Pruning: It may be advisable to clip foliar tip spines if located in areas of frequent human traffic.

 Propagation: Seed, generally difficult to propagate asexually because it produces so few basal offshoots.

-Disease and pests: Agave snout weevil (Scyphophorus acupunctatus), treat preventatively with registered pesticide during the spring or fall.
+Disease and Pests: Agave snout weevil (Scyphophorus acupunctatus), treat preventatively with registered pesticide during the spring or fall.
 The agave snout weevil can lay eggs between the densely compacted basal portion of the leaf rosettes of this agave.
 Grubs eat the agave interior leaf and stem tissues.
 Wounded tissues become infected with decay bacteria that ultimately can kill the plant.
 Agave are also prone to Phytophthora fungus under damp and poorly drained soil conditions mostly during the summer months.